Semi-0/Propagator/README.md

-I made a customized observer-based reactive system, which is different from the scheme implementation, and a more generic, simple scheduler supports promise.
+I made a customized observer-based reactive system, which is different from the scheme implementation, and a more generic scheduler supports promise.
 So, both the cell and propagator could be observed by external observers, this could open up some possibilities for visualization.